tonsky/Clojure-Sublimed/README.md

 A: Make sure you are using nREPL 0.9 or later.
 A: Also check console (<kbd>Cmd</kbd> <kbd>\`</kbd>) for errors

+---

+Q: How to connect to [a Babashka REPL](https://book.babashka.org/#repl)?

+A: Use Raw nREPL.

 ## Credits

 Made by [Niki Tonsky](https://twitter.com/nikitonsky).